AllenInstitute/biofile-finder/.github/ISSUE_TEMPLATE/ux_issue.md

 ---
-name: UX issue
+name: UX request
-about: Request support from UX team
+about: 'For AICS internal use: Request support from UX team'
 title: ''
 labels: UX
 assignees: ''